murphyhjohn/IBC-subtype-survival/README.md

     -   2016-2017 has 9 individuals with pathological measurements.
 I'm handling this same as the n stage

     -   Recode as M0 and M1

+    -   create categorical with M0 = 0 and M1 = 1

 -   **Radiation recode**: Original variable has categories - None/Unknown; diagnosed at autopsy, Beam radiation, Radioactive implants, Radioisotopes, Combination of 1 with 2 or 3, Radiation, NOS—method or source not specified, Other radiation (1973-1987 cases only), Patient or patient's guardian refused radiation therapy, Radiation recommended, unknown if administered